Java

-Java Operators: A Comprehensive Introduction
+Java Operators - A Comprehensive Introduction

 Introduction to Operators

 Operators in Java are special symbols used to perform various operations on variables and values.
-They are
+They are essential for building expressions and controlling the flow of your programs.
+Java operators can be broadly categorized into several types.

 Arithmetic Operators

 Arithmetic operators are used to perform basic mathematical operations.
-Here are some common arithmetic
+Here are some common arithmetic operators:

 int a = 10;